How OCT Works

 A high-resolution imaging technology

-OCT is a non-invasive optical imaging technique that produces images of subsurface tissue structures.
-It is similar to ultrasound but uses light instead of sound, resulting in 10x higher resolution.
-As such, OCT is a powerful tool for visualizing blood vessels, ducts, glands, and surrounding structures.
-OCT was developed at MIT in the 1990s, and has been widely used in clinical settings ranging from ophthalmology (retina) and interventional cardiology (vessel plaques), to dermatology (skin lesions).
-It is now being used for new applications, including visualization of excised tissue and shaved margins.
+OCT is similar to ultrasound but uses light instead of sound.
+It is a powerful tool for visualizing suspicious tissue microstructures and features like blood vessels, ducts, and glands.
+While new to oncology, clinicians have relied on high-resolution OCT imaging for decades to inform their clinical decisions.
+OCT was developed at MIT in the 1990s and has been widely used in clinical settings ranging from ophthalmology (retina) and interventional cardiology (vessel plaques) to dermatology (skin lesions).
+Perimeter is the first to use this technology in the operating room for visualizing the margins of excised tissue.

 Light interactions reveal different tissue characteristics